dkosmari/Papaya-HUD/README.md

  - GPU utilization.
 Note: this might lower the frame rate for some games.

+ - Network configuration (SSID for WiFi, speed/duplex for Ethernet).

  - Network bandwidth rate.

  - Filesystem read rate.